black-sliver/PopTracker/doc/PACKS.md

     [
         {
             "name": "map_identifier",
-            "location_size": 24, // (relative?) size of locations on the map "location_border_thickness": 2, // border around the locations
+            "location_size": 24, // size of locations on the map, unit is pixels of img "location_border_thickness": 2, // border around the locations "img": "path/to/img.png"
-            "img": "path/to/img.png"
         },
         ...
     ]

-TODO: we want to add more stuff, like displaying numbers besides locations
+**TODO**: we want to add more stuff, like displaying numbers besides locations

 ### Locations